Nawab-AS/mini-games/README.md

 A better recreation of my old project [Retro-OS](https://github.com/nawab-as/retro-os) with a focus on games.

+> Note for siege reviewers:
+> This project was originally made for Shipwrecked, but now rewritten from scratch as Game-OS, so technically not updates siege project

 ## Live Demo

 You can try out the live demo [here](https://nawab-as.github.io/Game-OS).